aasmith/naf/README.txt

 naf is not a framework.

+You should probably fork this and add some sense to it all.

 == FEATURES/PROBLEMS:

 * A demo web application that does not use a single over-arching framework.